JKTMN/Airshow-Quiz-Game/README.md

    * The leaderboard displays the top players and their times.

 5. **Exporting Statistics**:
-   * On the statistics page, you can export your game data as a CSV or JSON file.
+   * On the statistics page, you can export game data as a CSV or JSON file.

 ## Leaderboard and Statistics